sushiibot/sushii-ts-services/packages/sushii-data/README.md

 ## JWK, JWTs, and Machine Tokens

-A JWK is required for Ory OathKeeper to create signed JWTs to pass to PostgREST.
+A JWK is required for Ory OathKeeper to create signed JWTs to pass to PostGraphile.

-sushii services also require JWT for authentication with PostgREST.
+sushii services also require JWT for authentication with PostGraphile.
 A JWT token can be manually created with [`jose-util`](https://github.com/go-jose/go-jose/tree/v3/jose-util) with the role claim set to `sushii_admin`.
 Requests from sushii internal services do not have to go